ronaldseoh/cs276/week04/iir_chapter11_notes.md

     - Then `u_t = df_t / N` and `log [(1-u_t)/u_t] \approx log N / df_t`.
     - This gives a justifcation for idf weighting used in Chapter 6.
 - But we can't estimate `p_t` using the idea like this.
 Instead:
-    - Use the frequency of term occurrence in *known* relevant documents
+    - *Relevance feedback*: use the frequency of term occurrence in *known* relevant documents
     - Croft and Harper (1979): Using a constant for `p_t`
         - If `p_t=0.5`: Cancels out the first term in RSV.
 Weak estimate, but doesn't disagree violently with our hopes for the search terms appearing in many but *not all* relevant documents
         - Combined with our `u_t` estimation, the document ranking is determined simply by which query terms occur in documents, scaled by their idf weighting.